| FTH(1) | General Commands Manual | FTH(1) |

 ( "lib" "func"

--- )dl-load dbm Init_dbm
+dl-load dbm Init_dbm

 include

-( "name" -- )HOME
+( "name" -- )HOME if name begins with

-one can load a file
+this character.
+With include one can load a file

 more than once.
 Before loading name, runs hook